postgresml/postgresml/pgml-extension/examples/dbt/embeddings/README.md

   target: dev
 ```

-Run `dbt debug` at the command line where the project's Python environemnt is activated to make sure the DB credentials are correct.
+Run `dbt debug` at the command line where the project's Python environment is activated to make sure the DB credentials are correct.

 ## Source
 Update `models/schema.yml` with schema and table where documents are ingested.